natcap/invest.users-guide/source/aesthetic_quality.rst

   + This raster layer is the modified DEM within the user-specified extent.
 The portions of the DEM that are below sea-level are converted to a value of "0" since all viewing on the ocean will be at the surface.

-+ intermediate\\vshed

-  + This raster layer is the original output after the viewshed tool is run.
-It contains values ranging from 0 to the total number of points contributing to negative aesthetic quality.
-For example, all cells with a value of "4" would indicate that at that location four points are visible.

 Case example illustrating results